Getting on a plane in the middle of a pandemic isn’t ideal.

 And I know a lot of people are facing similar challenges.

-Speaking of, if you’re wondering: what’s it like to fly right now?
+If you’re one of them and you’re wondering: what’s it like to fly right now?
 Here are 10 things you need to know.

 First things first, my travel experience from Manchester to Dublin wasn’t as nerve-wracking as I thought it was going to be.